 The purchaser becomes the owner and the beneficiary of the policy, is responsible for making any future premium payments, and receives the full death benefit upon the death of the insured.
 You have no obligations to the policy, but the insured may be required to periodically provide the purchaser with information which may include current health status.

-Life settlements are regulated at the state and federal level; however, there is no uniform regulation in place at this point and not all states are regulated.
-Today, at least 42 states and the territory of Puerto Rico have regulations in place, with legislation pending in additional states.
+Yes, today at least 42 states and the territory of Puerto Rico have regulations in place, with legislation pending in additional states.
 If a life settlement involves the sale of a variable life insurance policy, the sale is regulated by the SEC and FINRA.

 The taxation for a life settlement transaction can be complicated.
 EnTrust strongly recommends that a policy owner seek professional tax advice prior to accepting any offers.

 No, a medical exam is not required.
 However, you will be asked numerous questions about your health status and will be required to sign a release for medical records.

 Most states have a rescission period in which you can change your mind.
 This will vary by state, but a typical rescission period is before the earlier of 30 calendar days after the date upon which the life settlement contract is executed by all parties or 15 calendar days after the receipt of the life settlement proceeds by the seller.

 If the seller dies within this rescission period, the life settlement contract will be cancelled.
 The Provider will owe the seller or the seller’s beneficiaries any proceeds it receives from the policy, subject to repayment of all life settlement proceeds and any premiums, loans, and loan interest being made to the Provider within the rescission period.

 Not all life insurance policies qualify for a life settlement.
 EnTrust Settlements can determine if your policy is marketable with a Preliminary Life Settlement Evaluation.
 Contact us today and find out if your policy qualifies at no cost.